mromede/GitSite/README.md

 1) In your terminal, enter: cd ..
 -Do this until you are in the right directory where you want to create your NEW project.

-2) Enter: mkdir *ENTER THE NAME YOU WISH HER.
+2) Enter: mkdir *ENTER THE NAME YOU WISH HERE.
 NO BLANK SPACES!!*
 -This will create/make a brand new, EMPTY directory for you

 3) Enter: cd *The directory name you made in step (2)*